pact-foundation/pact-jvm/pact-jvm-provider-lein/README.md

 This can be changed by specifying a function assigned to `:create-client` on the provider that returns a `CloseableHttpClient`.
 The function will receive the provider info as a parameter.

+## Turning off URL decoding of the paths in the pact file [version 3.3.3+]

+By default the paths loaded from the pact file will be decoded before the request is sent to the provider.
+To turn this behaviour off, set the system property `pact.verifier.disableUrlPathDecoding` to `true`.

 ## Plugin Properties

 The following plugin options can be specified on the command line: